VaVoose/ShopDatabaseProject/ShopDB/AppPackages/READ_ME_INSTALL INSTRUCTIONS.txt

 TO ASSIGN CERTIFICATIONS TO STUDENTS:
 Log in with an admin account
 Select the 'Users' option
-On the user that you want to add a certification to, click the 'Edit User Certs' Button (~Note~ You can delete users by selecting the 'Delete; button next to 'Edit User Certs' button) From the dropdown at the top middle select the machine that is being certified
+(~Note~ At the top a admin can manually enter in a user ID, ENTER IN THE USEABLE PORTION OF THE ID HERE, not the value of the swiped ID card.
+See important note at the top of this document) On the user that you want to add a certification to, click the 'Edit User Certs' Button (~Note~ You can delete users by selecting the 'Delete; button next to 'Edit User Certs' button) From the dropdown at the top middle select the machine that is being certified